 "Enemy race of Ironclad,” Defender replied.
 “He doesn’t talk about them much.
 Hold still, Craig.”

 "I’m a walking storm,” I answer.
 “I don’t do “still” very well.
 It’s like holding your breath.”

-The spider arms tear my clothing, except for my crotch (Defender is probably the most Comics Code-friendly hero ever), and spray the air with a nano-antiseptic, clouds of which settle on my skin and stung.
+The spider arms tear my clothing, except for my crotch (Defender is probably the most Comics Code-friendly hero ever), and spray the air with a nano-antiseptic, clouds of which settle on my skin and sting.
 My body’s riddled with abrasions of varying kinds and degrees – VIPER had made a real mess.
 Defender looked over my injuries.
-“They almost got you this time, Craig.” the hero noted.
+“They almost got you this time, Craig,” the hero noted.

 "It’s what they do,” I shrug.

 "A lot of bad guys are rallying,” I retort.
 “The snakes always test a new Congress.
 They‘ve done the same thing for decades.”
 I could tell from the look on Defender’s face that he would have preferred that I didn’t bring up politics.
 Not because he is apolitical (Mr. “I won’t register my powers”, nosir!) but, well, polite people don’t do that, and I’m Canadian.
 We’re supposed to be the poster boys for polite, right?